Rabies

 Vaccination of domestic animals is an important component of rabies prevention programs.
 Connecticut state law requires vaccination of cats and dogs.
 In addition, dogs must also be licensed.

-When making decisions related to rabies post exposure prophylaxis, health care providers are encouraged to refer to “Use of a Reduced (4-Dose) Vaccine Schedule for Postexposure Prophylaxis to Prevent Human Rabies: Recommendations of the Advisory Committee on Immunization Practices (ACIP) - 2010”.
+When making decisions related to rabies postexposure prophylaxis, health care providers are encouraged to refer to the Centers For Disease Control and Prevention (CDC) Advisory Committee on Immunization Practices (ACIP) rabies vaccine recommendations.

 Request for Rabies Examination Form